n3170n/Hotspot-script/README.md

 - dnsmasq
 - iptables

-To start without configuration, simply execute a series of commands:
+To start without configuration, simply execute a series of commands (with sudo only):
 ```
 git clone https://github.com/n3170n/Hotspot-script.git
 cd Hotspot-script
+sudo chmod +x hotspot.sh
-./hotspot.sh
+sudo ./hotspot.sh
 ```

 To terminate the hotspot, press ctrl+C, and the application will automatically begin the configuration rollback process.